-The meeting was informed that pursuant to Standing Order 178 where a Committee is expected to meet at least once in two months while taking into account the callings set by the Salaries and Remunerations Commission.
+The meeting was informed that pursuant to Standing Order 167, Committee is expected to meet at least once in two months while taking into account the callings set by the Salaries and Remunerations Commission.

 It was noted that Committees may not sit when the Assembly is sitting lest the sitting becomes void.